Arsenal on this day in history – the January files

 13 January 2002: Arsenal 1 Liverpool 1.
 League match 21 of the third Double season.
 Ljungberg scored.
 Liverpool’s equaliser from a classic counter attack meant that Manchester United ended the day leaders of the Premiership on goal difference from Newcastle.

 13 January 2006: Abou Diaby joined from Auxerre for £2m.
 Supremely talented he never recovered from one of the most notorious atrocious assaults in modern football executed by Dan Smith.
-After two years and 12 games in Scotland Smith moved into non-league football but was rarely able to get a game such was the paucity of his skills.
+After two years and 12 games in Scotland Smith moved into non-league football but was rarely able to get a game such was the paucity of his skills and his reputation for dependence on violence as his only footballing attribute.

 13 January 2006: Emmanuel Adebayor joined from AS Monaco.
 The fee was reported at the time to be £3m although some reference works quote a fee as high as £17m.
 He played 104 times for Arsenal and scored 46 league goals.